Clione limacina: Distribution

 Clione limacina is found in cold waters of the Arctic Ocean and North Atlantic Ocean, ranging south at least to the Sargasso Sea.
 There are three other species in the genus, which formerly were included in C. limacina (either as subspecies, variants or subpopulations).
 These are C. elegantissima of the cold North Pacific (at least north to the Gulf of Alaska; the Beaufort Sea is inhabited by C. limacina), C. okhotensis of the Okhotsk Sea (where it overlaps with C. elegantissima), and C. antarctica of Antarctic waters.

 Description

 There are two subspecies that differentiate in body length.
 The northern subspecies lives in colder water, matures at 3 cm and can reach a size of 7–8.5 cm.
 This makes it by far the largest sea angel.
 In comparison, the size of the southern subspecies is 1.2 cm, C. elegantissima is up to 3 cm, C. okhotensis up to 0.8 cm, and C. antarctica up to 3 cm.

-The neurobiology of this pteropod has been studied in detail.
+C. limacina swims by beating its two wings to move upwards or maintain itself at a constant depth.
+To keep itself upright during swimming, it uses two statocyst gravity-sensing organs that correct it to an upright posture using its tail.